Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Who has the better power supply?
 Medela or Ameda?

 Another important consideration for a reliable system is the type of batteries in use.
+Both the Medela Pump in Style and the Ameda Purely Yours have an AC power adaptor feature that helps you to simply start pumping.
 Again, there is a big difference between a lot of modern and old-fashioned devices.

 The best pumps will have a rechargeable battery pack, and ideally an additional AC pack to plug into the wall.
 This is the case for both of the modern Medela products and there are positive comments about the effectiveness and power of the machine.